Tampines hawker food

 8. Tokyo Western Food

-Tokyo Western Food serves up a feisty selection of western cuisine, with the usual fare of chicken chop ($5.50), pork chop ($5.50), cutlets and T-bone steaks.
-One thing you can be sure of is the quality of meats which are well marinated and are served with generous portions of fries, baked beans and toast.
-It’s hidden in a kopitiam at Tampines Street 81, so keep an eye out of it if you’re in the area.
+Tokyo Western Food serves up a feisty selection of Western cuisine, with the usual fare of chicken and pork chops ($5.50 each).
+One thing you can be sure of is the quality of the meat, which is well marinated and served with generous portions of fries, baked beans and toast.
+It’s hidden in a kopitiam at Tampines Street 81, so keep an eye out for it if you’re in the area.

 Address: 823A Tampines Street 81, Singapore 521823

 Opening hours: Daily 12pm to 10pm